Search

 After all, the gospel was lived out in the company of friends.
 Jesus walked with his friends; he ate with his friends; he performed miracles at events with his friends.
 It was his friends who lamented when he died and who shouted from the rooftops when they realized the grave couldn’t contain him.

-Scripture tells us people will know us by our love for one another (John 13:35).
-It is not the isolating holy huddle but the connecting act of radical friendship that counters the cultural norm of every-person-for-self.
+Scripture says people will know us by our love for one another (John 13:35).
+It is the connecting act of radical friendship that counters the cultural norm of every-person-for-self.

-What if friendship re-imagined is the crucial element the church needs to embrace?
+What if friendship re-imagined is the crucial element for the church?
 Not just friendship among people who are alike but friendship defined more broadly.
-Deep, engaging one-on-one time that breeds responsibility and care, not only for each other, but for a widening circle of concern.
+Deep, engaging time that breeds responsibility and care, not only for each other, but for a widening circle of concern.

-We are living in a time when people of all ages — especially the young — are experiencing excruciating isolation.
-One study shows that 1 in 3 young people feel alone most of the time and that 40% say they don’t have anyone to talk to.
-What if more gospel-infused friendships called us to create pop-up dinner parties and backyard barbecues that lived out abundance for everyone — the recently unemployed neighbor, the young person struggling with addiction, the lonely older person who lives down the street?
+We are living in a time when people of all ages are experiencing excruciating isolation.
+One study shows that 1 in 3 young people feel alone most of the time and 40% say they don’t have anyone to talk to.
+What if more gospel-infused friendships called us to create pop-up dinner parties and backyard barbecues that lived out abundance for everyone — the recently unemployed neighbor, the young person struggling with addiction, the lonely older person down the street?

 As a social innovator who often trailblazes new forms of community out of necessity, I’ve repeatedly felt ready to throw in the towel.
 Time and again, though, my community has showed up to sustain me.
 People have buoyed me along the way.
-Like Aaron and Hur, who held up Moses’ hands when he grew tired, people have appeared at my side to lift me up.
+Like Aaron and Hur, who held up Moses’ hands when he tired, people have appeared to lift me up.

-They have called me to return to radical action; they have stirred up new reservoirs of empathy, encouraging me to keep taking risks and keep imagining new tributaries where the Spirit is flowing.
+They have called me to return to radical action; they have stirred up reservoirs of empathy, encouraging me to keep taking risks and imagining new tributaries where the Spirit is flowing.

-At our backyard gathering in Texas, we took a moment to share a ritual.
-We drank from a common glass of red wine, passing it from one to another, communion-style, each blessing the next with one word of heartfelt affirmation.
-Words such as “passion,” “steadfastness,” “integrity,” “joy” and “loyalty” emerged to describe the ways people are showing up for life.
+At our backyard gathering in Texas, we shared a ritual.
+We drank from a common glass of red wine, passing it from one to another, communion-style, each blessing the next with one word of affirmation.
+Words such as “passion,” “steadfastness,” “integrity” and “joy” described how people are showing up for life.
 These affirmations echo in my memory and call me to imagine.

-Encouraged in the possibility of a church reawakened by focusing on a broad, expansive charge to befriend more boldly, I embrace this blessing by poet, mystic and soul-friend advocate John O’Donohue:
+Encouraged in the possibility of a church reawakened by focusing on an expansive charge to befriend more boldly, I embrace this blessing by poet, mystic and soul-friend advocate John O’Donohue:

 May you be blessed with good friends.